qmadari/flipscreen/README.md

 Program to read out and log output from the Flipscreen device (FGB TO3 VU Amsterdam).
 The Flipscreen device is an amplified photodiode powered by a microcontroller connected via serial port.

+This repository focuses on the software, instructions on how to install the device can be found in this readme under the section Driver Installation.

 ## Photodiode
 The photodiode registeres time between exposure to dark and light, determined by a set threshold.
 When used in combination with a program that flips the screen from black to white or vice versa (a clear distinction between light and dark) this yields time intervals accurate up to a tenth of a millisecond.
 Keep in mind, when brightness of the screen is set too low, no distinction between light and dark can be made.